PackFitter

 25L Backpack on Southwest: What Actually Changes?

 A 25L backpack is a comfortable personal item on Southwest.
 Southwest's personal item limit isn't strictly defined — it needs to fit under the seat.
 At 25L, virtually every bag design clears that bar.
-Since Southwest includes two free checked bags on every fare, there's no economic pressure to maximize your carry-on.
-A 25L bag makes sense for 1–3 day trips or as a personal item alongside a separate carry-on or checked bag.
-The flexibility of free checked bags means you can bring the small pack for convenience and check the rest.
+With checked bags no longer free on most fares (since 2025), there's more reason than before to pack efficiently.
+A 25L bag makes sense for 1–3 day trips or as a personal item alongside a carry-on — letting you skip checked-bag fees on shorter trips.

 Will a 30L backpack fit on Southwest? →